lauren-van-sloun/ADHDmail/README.md

 # ADHDemail
-An app to help boost focus and productivity by filtering out unwanted email notifications
+An app to help boost focus and productivity by filtering out unwanted email notifications during work hours.